poppy-project/pypot/doc/controller.rst

 .. note:: With the current version of pypot, you can not indicate in the configuration which subclasses of :class:`~pypot.dynamixel.controller.DxlController` you want to use.
 This feature should be added in a future version.
 If you want to use your own controller, you should either modify the config parser, modify the :class:`~pypot.dynamixel.controller.BaseDxlController` class or directly instantiate the :class:`~pypot.robot.robot.Robot` class.

-To start all the synchronization loops, you only need to call the :meth:`~pypot.robot.robot.Robot.start_sync` method.
+The synchronization loops are automatically started when instantiating your robot, the method :meth:`~pypot.robot.robot.Robot.start_sync` is directly called.
 You can also stop the synchronization if needed (see the :meth:`~pypot.robot.robot.Robot.stop_sync` method).
-Note that since version 2.x, the synchronization is started by default.
+Note that prior to version 2, the synchronization is not started by default.

 .. warning:: You should never set values to motors when the synchronization is not running.